catvec/funkyboy.zone/kubernetes/base/wireguard/README.md

 Change the peer's `AllowedIPs` to `10.0.0.0/8` if you don't want to send all traffic through the VPN and instead only access the VPN's LAN (aka., split tunnel mode).

+Change the second value in `Interface.DNS` (ie., the value after the comma) to be `infoline.funkyboy.zone` so that Wireguard resolves DNS queries to `infoline.funkyboy.zone` sub-domains using the internal cluster DNS.
+See [DNS](#dns) for more information.

 # Development
 ## Operator
 The contents of [`bases/operator/resources/operator.yaml`](./bases/operator/resources/operator.yaml) are taken from the [Wireguard Operator install instructions](https://github.com/jodevsa/wireguard-operator#how-to-deploy).